manidarla/GIXDemo/README.md

 conda activate GIX514Demo

+(The yaml file contains libraries supported by osx-arm64.
+It may not create the environment desired in all systems.
+So, you can capture the base python and numpy versions of your system)

 and run the python script GIX_envtest.py

 You should see the version numbers for python and the installed numpy package.
 Record these for your answer....

 Now let's do the same for someone else and setup an environment to share!
 (Also can be done in same system but in a different directory)